PawseySC/rocm-from-source/README.md

 ## Notes

-To use OpenCL, the following command must be executed on every compute node:
+To use OpenCL, the following command must (should?) be executed on every compute node, but I haven't tested it yet.

 ```
 mkdir -p /etc/OpenCL/vendors/